prog108/pygame_for_android/README.md

   REGARDLESS OF NOTIFICATION, TRY AGAIN STEP 2.
 THIS TIME IT SHOULD BE INSTALLED.
 4)pip3 install --user --upgrade Cython==0.29.33 virtualenv  # the --user should be removed if you do this in a venv
 5) AGAIN POSSIBLE ERROR IF THE VERSION OF UBUNTU YOU HAVE DOESN'T ALLOW THE INSTALLATIONS VIA: pip --user or pip install
 6) IF ERROR ON STEP 5) OCCURS: MAKE A VIRTUAL ENVIROMENT
+7) INSTALL GLOBALLY THE PROGRAM FOR VIRTUAL ENVIROMENTS: sudo apt install python3-venv
+8) Navigate through terminal to your project folder and make a virtual enviroment with: python -m venv my_venv           my_venv is name of your choice
+9)